-If market-economic optimisation is selected, one must choose between the following 2 optimisation strategies with regard to the operation of V2Gs, all explained in chapter 7.5:
+If market-economic simulation is selected, one must choose between the following 3 simulation strategies with regard to the operation of V2Gs, all explained in chapter 7.5:

-1. No limitations
+- 1. No limitations

-2. Limitation: Smart Charge/V2G charge <= PowerPlant-cap + import-max - electricity demand 3.
-V2G seeks to minimise PP max
+- 2. Limitation: Smart Charge/V2G charge <= PowerPlant-cap + import-max electricity demand

+- 3. V2G seeks to minimise PP max